valory-xyz/open-autonomy/docs/hello_world_agent_service.md

 3. The consensus gadget executes its protocol on the inputs received from the agents.
 4. The result of the consensus is forwarded to all the agents through ABCI.
 5. The `PrintMessageRound` receives a callback originating from the consensus gadget. `PrintMessageRound` verifies that all agents have responded, and it will then cast the `DONE` event.
-6. The `AbciApp` takea over and processes the event `DONE`, and moves the current state of the FSM to the next state, ResetAndPause.
+6. The `AbciApp` takes over and processes the event `DONE`, and moves the current state of the FSM to the next state, ResetAndPause.

 As a result, we have finished a "happy path" of execution of the FSM, concluding with the expected output: